NolCorp1/Python-Financial-Expert/replit.md

 # NASDAQ Double Bottom Pattern Scanner

 ## Overview
 This project is a Python program designed to identify "Double Bottom" (W) chart patterns in NASDAQ-listed stocks.
-It leverages algorithmic pattern detection, RSI divergence, and volume analysis on historical price data from yfinance.
-The system includes a robust backtesting engine for strategy evaluation, a pattern quality scoring mechanism, and tools for optimizing and validating trading strategies.
-Its purpose is to provide a comprehensive solution for traders looking to identify and capitalize on double bottom patterns, offering capabilities for signal generation, performance analysis, and risk management within various market regimes.
+It leverages algorithmic pattern detection, RSI divergence, and volume analysis on historical price data.
+The system includes a robust backtesting engine, a pattern quality scoring mechanism, and tools for optimizing and validating trading strategies.
+Its purpose is to provide a comprehensive solution for traders looking to identify and capitalize on double bottom patterns, offering capabilities for signal generation, performance analysis, and risk management.

 ## User Preferences
 I prefer iterative development, so please propose changes and explain them thoroughly.
 I appreciate detailed explanations of complex concepts.
 Do not make changes to the `charts/` folder.
 Do not modify the `outputs/` folder directly; all generated outputs should be placed there by the scripts.